lize-alberts/lize-alberts.github.io/content/publication/preprint-respect/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "Under review at *Minds and Machines*"
+publication: "Under review at *Minds and Machines*. arXiv:2401.09082"
-publication_short: "Under review at *Minds and Machines*"
+publication_short: "Under review at *Minds and Machines*.	arXiv:2401.09082"

 # Publication name and optional abbreviated publication name.
 # publication: "Computers as Bad Social Actors: Dark Patterns and Anti-Patterns in Interfaces that Act Socially"